JEE Main 2026 April 7 Shift 2 Paper Analysis (B.Arch & B.Planning) – Difficulty Level, Section-Wise Review & Expected Cutoff

 FAQs

-The results of JEE Main 2026 Session 2 are likely to be released on April 18, 2026.
-Once the results are out for B.Arch and B.Plan papers, NTA will release the notification on their website, and students can access scorecards, percentiles, and ranks online at jeemain.nta.nic.in using the application number and date of birth.
+The results of JEE Main 2026 Session 2 are expected to be released around April 18, 2026.
+Once released, students will be able to check their scorecards, percentiles, and ranks on the official website.

-The mathematics section is expected to be moderate to difficult and time-consuming.
-Questions may be asked from topics such as calculus, algebra, and coordinate geometry, with a mix of straightforward and lengthy problems.
+The Mathematics section was moderate to difficult and time-consuming.
+Questions were asked on topics such as calculus, coordinate geometry, sequences & series, vectors & 3D geometry, and matrices & determinants, with several lengthy and calculation-intensive problems.

-The Planning section is expected to be easy to moderate.
-Questions may be based on urban planning concepts, government schemes, maps, and general awareness related to development and infrastructure, with many students finding it manageable.
+The Planning section was easy to moderate and highly scored.
+Questions were based on urban planning concepts, land-use classification, map-based interpretation, transportation, government schemes, and general awareness related to infrastructure and development.